 Some will do a better job of narrowing results to your qualifications while others will have fewer outdated scholarships.
-Then there’s going to be difference in your ability to actually access the contact information once your find them.
+Then there’s going to be difference in your ability to actually access the contact information once you find them.
 Some make it more difficult than others.
-Ultimately, you’re probably going to want use a combination of websites to maximize your chances of finding scholarships.
+Ultimately, you’re probably going to want to use a combination of websites to maximize your chances of finding scholarships.

 4. You will have better chances at getting local scholarships

-These are the scholarships that turn up through your high school counselor’s office, your parent’s workplace, or in the local paper’s community section.
+These are the private scholarships that turn up through your high school counselor’s office, your parent’s workplace, or in the local paper’s community section.
 They aren’t as easy to find so not as many people will be applying for them.
 This means less competition so you’re more likely to win.
-Check with you counselor or library for possible resources that collect the information in one place.
+Check with your counselor or library for possible resources that collect the information in one place.

 You will have to repeat this process every year.
 So pay attention to scholarships that are multi-year or allow you to apply and win more than once.